-Developments in any of these areas, which we describe more fully elsewhere in this proxy statement, could cause results of Loews, the Loews Group or the Carolina Group to differ materially from results that have been or may be projected by or on behalf of Loews, the Loews Group or the Carolina Group.
+Developments in any of these areas, which we describe more fully elsewhere in this proxy statement, could cause results of the Carolina Group to differ materially from results that have been or may be projected by or on behalf of the Carolina Group.

 These forward-looking statements speak only as of the date of this proxy statement.
 We expressly disclaim any obligation or undertaking to release publicly any updates or revisions to any forward-looking statement to reflect any change in our expectations or any change in events, conditions or circumstances on which any statement is based.
+This information is only a summary and you should read it together with the financial information we include elsewhere in this proxy statement or that we incorporate by reference in this proxy statement.
+For copies of the financial information we incorporate by reference, see "Where You Can Find More Information" on page 104.